lyrasis/collectionspace-data-explainers/README.md

-# collectionspace-migration-explainers
+# collectionspace-data-explainers
-Info on data functionality and tradeoffs in CollectionSpace for migration clients
+Info on data functionality and tradeoffs in CollectionSpace for migration and hosting clients

 After conducting a number of migrations from other systems into CollectionSpace, we find ourselves explaining the same details repeatedly in order to assist our clients in making data decisions and reviewing their data.